- Car Rentals

 Museum & Gallery

-At a distance of 11 km from Ernakulam Junction (South) Railway Station, Hill Palace Museum is located in Thrippunithura.
-It is the largest archaeological museum in Kerala and was official residence of the Cochin Royal Family.
+At a distance of 11 km from Ernakulam Junction (South) Railway Station, Hill Palace Museum is an archaeological museum located in Thrippunithura.
+It is the largest archaeological museum in Kerala, and among the prime Kochi places to visit.

 Nature & Scenic